 - any evidence available of any person who might be entitled to claim under the intestacy rules;

 - any evidence of the likelihood of a family provision application being made in relation to the person; and

 - any other facts relevant to the application.

 When making an application for a Statutory Will, a copy of the application must be served on all people who have an interest in the matter, including those who would benefit under an existing Will or the rules of intestacy.

 How can Bell Legal Group help you?

-Our highly experienced Wills and Estates team couples high-level service with pragmatic advice to achieve positive outcomes in the best interests of the client.
+Our highly experienced team couples high-level service with pragmatic advice to achieve positive outcomes in the best interests of the client.
 If you require advice in relation to a Statutory Will, please contact our Estate Litigation Team at Bell Legal Group on (07) 5597 3366, email firstname.lastname@example.org or use our contact form.